ilMatteX/3D-Sky-Categorion/README.md

 At the bottom of the program, you'll find an option labeled **"Change Polygon Expert ID"**.

-This setting is **crucial** because the **Polygon Expert ID changes periodically**.
+This setting is **crucial** because the **Polygon Expert ID changes periodically, like once a month**.
 The program needs to be updated with the correct ID when starting.

 ### How to Find the Polygon Expert ID:
 1. Go to [https://3dsky.org](https://3dsky.org).